babaosoftware/timelapse/README.md

   + speed: time between consecutive images, in ms.
   + root: optional root url to be added in front of each image url.
   + images: array of objects with two members:
        + url: the url to the image.
-It can be relative if root is used
+It can be relative if root is used.
-       + speed: optional override for the global speed option
+       + speed: optional override for the global speed option.

 [See accepted options in the attached sample json file.](json/timelapse.json)